-The market values of unvested RSUs and PSUs are calculated by multiplying the number of unvested RSUs field by the named executive officer by the closing price of our Class A capital stock on January 31, 2023, which was \$49.41 per share.
-The number of PSUs included in the table assumes achievement of market-based goals at the target level of each performance tranche.
-For information regarding Mr. Sijbrandij's equity awards, please refer to "CEO Performance Equity Award" below.
-These stock options vest as to 25% of the total shares on March 18, 2022, and 1/48th of the total shares will vest monthly thereafter, subject to continued service through the applicable vesting date.
-These options vest as to 25% of the total shares on March 18, 2023, and 1/48th of the total shares will vest monthly thereafter, subject to continued service through the applicable vesting date.
-These options are immediately exercisable, subject to our right to repurchase unvested shares in the event that Mr. McBride's service with us terminates.
-These stock options are immediately exercisable, subject to our right to repurchase unvested shares in the event that Mr.McBride's service with us terminates.
-These options are immediately exercisable, subject to our right to repurchase unvested shares in the event that Mr.McBride's service with us terminates.
-(7)(8)
+(10) These stock options vest as to 25% of the total shares on March 18, 2023, and 1/48th of the total shares will vest monthly thereafter, subject to continued service through the applicable vesting date.
+These options are immediately exercisable, subject to our right to repurchase unvested shares in the event that Mr. Robins' service with us terminates.
+(11) These stock options vest as to 25% of the total shares on September 9, 2021, and 1/48th of the total shares will vest monthly thereafter, subject to continued service through the applicable vesting date.
+These options are immediately exercisable, subject to our right to repurchase unvested shares in the event that Mr. Robins' service with us terminates.
+(12) These RSUs vest as to 1/16th of the total shares quarterly from the date of grant, subject to continued service through the applicable vesting date.